 Fast, intuitive, and seamless, the Omni platform gives you access to the library resources you need quickly, so you can maximize your time.
 Whether you’re on campus, at home, on the go, or visiting a partner institution, your Omni experience remains consistent, easy to navigate, and responsive.

 Western and the Affiliated College Libraries' current library catalogue is over 20 years old and was primarily designed for discovery and management of physical collections.
 Omni will make it easier to work with our large and diverse print and digital collections.

-By implementing Omni together with our Affiliated University Colleges and 13 Ontario partner institutions, we can offer broader access to resources for our communities.
+By implementing Omni together with our Affiliated University Colleges and 15 other Ontario partner institutions, we can offer broader access to resources for our communities.
 We'll have the common infrastructure needed to work together in new ways, share expertise, and collaborate more efficiently in managing and preserving our collections.

 Citation trails are an exploration tool that help you find related articles and to explore the topic of an article further.

 Related Reading provides further reading recommendations for articles and books.
 Starting from an article of interest, it provides other relevant articles for the same topic.
 While the initial article serves as an entry point, the recommended material can provide new inspiration for learning and broaden the scope of research, going beyond the initial search query.